Practical Stats Training

 1. Nondetects And Data Analysis

-Statistical methods for data with nondetects (also called "censored data").
-Methods to ompute means, UCL95s, hypothesis tests, regression, trend analysis and multivariate stats (PCA, cluster analysis, etc.), all without substituting one-half the DL for nondetects.
-A free online course, now available on our NADA course page.
+Register for a FREE course on statistical methods for data with nondetects (also called "censored data").
+Methods to compute means, UCL95s, hypothesis tests, regression, trend analysis and multivariate stats (PCA, cluster analysis, etc.), all without substituting one-half the DL for nondetects.
+The NADA course ia based on the textbook Helsel, D.R.
+(2012) Statistics for censored environmental data using Minitab and R (2nd edition), written by the instructor.

 Reviews of the First Edition: